|CYRUS HERBERT WALKER

 the buildings on which he laid bricks was the old Pattengill Jr. High School on Jerome Street in

-his father were employed in the construction of buildings on the campus of the Michigan
+father were employed in the construction of buildings on the campus of the Michigan Agricultural

-Agricultural College (MAC presently Michigan State University).
-Also surfacing in Lansing at
+College (MAC presently Michigan State University).
+Also surfacing in Lansing at that time, were

-that time, were the names of other African-Americans in the skilled trades, George Eaton a brick
+the names of other African-Americans in the skilled trades, George Eaton a brick mason, Jack

-mason, Jack Stevenson and his brother, Hughie Stevenson, both brick -masons and their brother
+Stevenson and his brother, Hughie Stevenson, both brick -masons and their brother Andy, a

-Andy, a plasterer.
-In addition, Raymond Riddle, who came with his sister, Allie Cooper from
+plasterer.
+In addition, Raymond Riddle, who came with his sister, Allie Cooper from Canada,

-Walker.
 Raymond Riddle taught the trade to his sons.
-Some of the buildings on which they
+Some of the buildings on which they worked, still

 Cyrus Herbert Walker was recruited to lay brick on many other job sites, in other Michigan